noboru-isobe/starter-hugo-academic2/content/project/external-project/index.md

 ---
-title: JSPS Research Fellowship for Young Scientists, DC1 (No. 15J07471)
+title: JSPS Research Fellowship for Young Scientists, DC1 (KAKENHI No. 22J20130)
 summary: Noboru Isobe is receiving financial support from JSPS (Japan Society for the Promotion of Science) from April 2022 to March 2025.
 tags:
   - JSPS